usnistgov/vulntology/specification/entities/attack-theater.md

 ### The *theater* attribute

-The exploit scenario requires that the attack occurs over the network stack; normally external to the target’s internal network such as from the Internet.
-Common targets in the remote theater are public websites, Domain Name System (DNS) services, or web-browsers.

 **Cardinality**: One

 #### Valid values

 The theater attribute value must be one of the following values or sub-values.
 A sub-value implies the parent value:

 - **remote**:  The exploit scenario requires that the attack occurs over the network stack; normally external to the target’s internal network such as from the Internet.
 Common targets in the remote theater are public websites, Domain Name System (DNS) services, or web-browsers.
-  - **internet**:
+  - **internet**:  An attack is able to originate over the internet.
-  - intranet
-  - local network
+  - **intranet**:  The attack must be launched from within an organizations internal network that is shielded from direct access of the Internet.
+(Ex: A router is configured by default to only allow connections from the Intranet ports and not the WAN ports.)
+This also represents broadcast domains.
+  - **local network**:  An attacker must have access to a physical interface to the network, or collision domain.
-- limited remote: The exploit scenario requires that the attack can occur over layer 2 or layer 3 technologies, but a limitation exists either by the nature of the network communication or by range constraints.
-Examples of range constraints are *Cellular*, *Wireless*, *Bluetooth*, *Infrared*, or *Line-Of-Sight*.
+- **limited remote**:  The exploit scenario requires that the attack can occur over layer 2 or layer 3 technologies, but a limitation exists either by the nature of the network communication or by range constraints.
-  - bluetooth
+  - **bluetooth**:  The attack must be launched relying on a Bluetooth communication channel.
-  - cellular
+  - **cellular**:  The attack must be launched from a cellular network.
-  - infrared
-  - line of sight
-  - satellite
-  - wireless
-- local
-- physical

-Refined by: Remote Type
- * One and only one Remote Type value should be associated with Remote.
+  - **infrared**:  The attack must be launched relying on an Infrared communication channel.
+  - **line of sight**:  The attack must be launched using a Line-of-Sight system such as ocular.
+  - **satellite**:  The attack must be launched using Satellite communication channels.
+  - **wireless**:  The attack must be launched from a wireless (802.11x) network.
+- **local**:  The exploit scenario requires that the attack can only occur after the adversary has logical local access to a device such as through a console, Remote Desktop Protocol (RDP), Secure Shell (SSH), or Telnet login.
+- **physical**:  The exploit scenario requires the attacker’s physical presence at the target.

 Data elements:
 - namespace: (required) The specific grouping of unique identifiers.